-It’s also due to a decrease in the gap between the number of years of schooling that girls receive when compared to boys.
+The decrease in the gap between the number of years of schooling that girls receive when compared to boys also played a role.

-Because of this, GVI has established projects that put an emphasis on education for girl children, as part of long-term sustainable development initiatives.
+Because of this, GVI has established projects that put an emphasis on education for girl children as part of our long-term sustainable development goals.

-Despite progress made under the UN Millennium Development Goals (UN MDGs), in almost all countries around the world women still face barriers to the labour market.
+Despite progress made under the UN Millennium Development Goals (UN MDGs), women still face barriers to the labour market in almost all countries around the world.

-On top of this, women face obstacles such as sexual harassment, expected gender roles, and having to carry out the majority of unpaid care work and labour-heavy chores – like collecting water.
+On top of this, women face obstacles such as sexual harassment, pressure to fulfill gender roles, and having to carry out the majority of unpaid care work and labour-heavy chores.

-These barriers translate to $172 trillion in lost income potential, the World Bank found.
+These barriers translate to over 172 trillion dollars in lost income potential, according to The World Bank.

-Unless women have access to empowerment opportunities, allowing them to join the workforce, many countries won’t develop as well as they could.
+Unless women have access to empowerment opportunities that allow them to join the workforce, many countries won’t develop as well as they could.

 The gender and poverty connection

-When women have paid work, they invest as much as 90% of their earnings back into their families – compared to men, who reinvest only 35%.
+When women have jobs, they invest as much as 90% of their earnings back into their families – compared to men, who reinvest 35% only.

-Because of this, when women earn more income, the health and education of their children improves.
+Because of this, when women earn more, the health and education of their children improve too.
 The UN states that women’s education is a crucial factor in cutting child mortality rates.

 When women are excluded from working, economies are restricted, and poverty continues its cycle.
-And women and young girls bear the brunt of poverty.
+Women and young girls bear the brunt of poverty.

 Globally, more than half of the people suffering from chronic hunger are women.
-In addition, less than 20% of landowners in the world are women.
+In addition to this, less than 20% of landowners in the world are women.